pingcap/docs-tidb-operator/en/monitor-using-tidbmonitor.md

 > **Note:**
 >
-> * One TidbMonitor can monitor only one TidbCluster
+> * One TidbMonitor can monitor only one TidbCluster.
-> * `spec.clusters[0].name` needs to be set to the TidbCluster name of your TiDB Cluster
+> * `spec.clusters[0].name` needs to be set to the TidbCluster name of your TiDB Cluster.

 You can also quickly deploy TidbMonitor using the following command: